atce80/SC-Orion-AI-Assistant/README.md

 7. Click "Save Key".

 Once saved, the app will securely store it using Firebase and you'll be ready to start sending commands to your AI assistant!

+Buy me a coffee if you like it.